Enjoy talks from the Bible, hands-on workshops, and opportunities to connect with like-minded women over coffee and a light lunch.

 50,000 Muslims live in WA.
 God has brought the mission field to us.
 Talking to Muslims about spiritual things is actually a lot easier than with other folk but winning them for Christ is not.
 What are you going to do about it?
 We hope you will share your faith with the ones you meet.

 Bev Rowlands and Glenys Blackett have worked with Muslims in Middle Eastern countries and in Perth.
 Nazira will share her testimony and answer some questions.

 Afternoon Workshops (participants choose one)

-Profile: Sarah was born and raised in Perth and now serves with the Australian Fellowship of Evangelical Students with Curtin Christian Union.
+Sarah was born and raised in Perth and now serves with the Australian Fellowship of Evangelical Students at Curtin University.
 She loves opening God’s word with women on campus, helping them discover the joy of knowing Jesus and encouraging them to live for him.

 Cost & Registration

 - Early Bird Registrations: $55 (closes on 14 March)

 Your registration includes morning and afternoon tea and lunch.